flightlessphotos/flightlessphotos.github.io/pages/personality.md

   - title: Can you do multiple kids at the same time?
     content: Sibling personality photos are more challenging than individual kids, but I am willing to try!
 If you are wondering about booking multiple individual kids personality shoots for the same day, I do not recommend doing them back to back.
   - title: What should they wear?
     content: I can help you come up with a color scheme so we avoid colors that clash.
 We also want to avoid images, logos, text, or anything else that might draw the eye or be distracting.
 Next, people (both adults and children) always look their best in pictures when they have on clothing which feels familiar and that they are use to wearing.
-Finally, these pictures are all about your child, so we want to give them some input as well!.
+Finally, these pictures are all about your child, so we want to give them some input as well!
 I suggest picking out a few different outfits and letting them decide what they would like to wear out of that set of choices.
 ---
 <link rel="stylesheet" href="{{ site.github.url }}/assets/css/blocks.css">
 <link rel="stylesheet" href="{{ site.github.url }}/assets/css/imgboxrows.css">